b. Burt Freeman Bacharach, 12th May 1928, Kansas City, Missourri, U.S.A.

 At an arranging session, he found the singer who became the ultimate vehicle for his songs.

-By late 1962, Bacharach and David began focusing most of their composing energy on Warwick, who was the recipient of 15 Top 40 singles from 1962 to 1968 (including the Top Tens 'Anyone Who Had a Heart,' 'Walk on By,' 'Message to Michael,' 'I Say a Little Prayer,' 'Valley of the Dolls' and 'Do You Know the Way to San Jose?').
+By late 1962, Bacharach and David began focusing most of their composing attention on Dionne, who was the recipient of 15 Top 40 singles from 1962 to 1968 (including the Top Tens 'Anyone Who Had a Heart,' 'Walk on By,' 'Message to Michael,' 'I Say a Little Prayer,' 'Valley of the Dolls' and 'Do You Know the Way to San Jose?').

 The duo also remained dominant in England, where Frankie Vaughan, Cilla Black, Sandie Shaw, the Walker Brothers and Herb Alpert all hit number one with Bacharach / David compositions.